-The Asia-Pacific Journal of International Humanitarian Law is a peer-reviewed academic journal, produced by the International Committee of the Red Cross (ICRC) and the University of the Philippines Institute of International Legal Studies.
+The Asia-Pacific Journal of International Humanitarian Law is a peer-reviewed academic journal, produced by the University of the Philippines Institute of International Legal Studies.
 First published in 2005, the Journal showcases scholarly articles, book reviews, and commentary on significant developments in International Humanitarian Law, and related fields, with a special focus on the Asia-Pacific region.
 It is published once a year, in print and online.

 Editorial Policy